maxtamussino/machine-vision/exercise-2/readme.md

 - `k`: Parameter for calculating corners, see line 75 in **harris_corner.py**
 - `threshold`: Corner strength threshold, see line 81 in **harris_corner.py**

-For detailed information in harris corner detection, see https://docs.opencv.org/master/dc/d0d/tutorial_py_features_harris.html.
+For detailed information in Harris corner detection, see https://docs.opencv.org/master/dc/d0d/tutorial_py_features_harris.html.

 The file **main_descriptors_image.py** is executed to obtain the corner matching results for two images.
 It also contains the option to set several parameters: